-All CSP-P's MUST be earthed.
+The CSP-N MUST be earthed.
 The M8 earth bolt on the front panel should be connected to the vessel earth by a heavy gauge wire or cable.
 On larger ships, earth is usually a steel bulkhead, but for smaller fibre glass / wooden vessels a sea earth is necessary.
-A sea earth can be constructed from a 25 mm2 or larger copper cable with 1 - 2 metres of insulation stripped off with the entire exposed copper conductor in the water.
-A weight will be required to ensure that the sea earth cable is in the water at all time during towing activity even during heavy roll.
+A sea earth can be constructed from a 25 mm2 or larger copper cable with 1 - 2 metres of insulation stripped off with all the exposed copper conductor in the water.
+A weight will be required to ensure that the sea earth cable is in the water at all times during towing activity even during heavy roll.